josedavp/Assignment_1_EE5453_Jose/README.md

 # EE 5453 Class assignment.
 This repository contains a implementation of a mini Transformer (Tiny Shakespeare)
+*AI (ChatGPT) was used in setup troubleshooting, debugging Anaconda/Python configuration errors (PyTorch through Anaconda is not compatible with 5080 just yet.
+I learned how to properly configure and debug virtual environments, understand how CUDA errors are formed, verify how environments are interconnected, and verify deeper knowledge on my GPU and system hardware.
+It helped me verify the structure of the README through best academic/industry practices.
+While it did provide guidance I verified each type and confirmed the overall functionality and system design.
+It also helped in explaining the research paper from a more technical form to easier to digest version after I read the paper first.
+It provided explanations on the Transformer code, and helped explain line my line while creating a template TODO for me to work on.
+I verified each step, reviewed each line, and saw how a Transformer is correctly processed.*

 ### Setup
 Create and activate a conda environment (Python 3.11.13) was used.